VinVash/Major_Project_Backend/README.md

 ## Contents
 1. **Code**: All the source code used for the project.
-2. **Documentation**: Detailed documentation explaining the code, its structure, and how to run it.
+2. **Setup and Installation**: Detailed setup and installation explaining how to run it.

 ⚠️ **Warning**: The dataset used in this project is proprietary to Melio.tech and is **not available publicly**.
 Unauthorized distribution or use of this dataset is strictly prohibited.